beakerbrowser/homebase/README.md

 #### webapi.domain

-The DNS domain of your homebase instance.
+The DNS domain of your homebase Web API.
+Optional, but required if you want lets-encrypt to provide your Web API with an SSL certificate.

 ### letsencrypt